-- Property taxes on motor vehicles is not revenue to the State, it is revenue to the local cities and towns.
+• Property taxes on motor vehicles is not revenue to the State, it is revenue to the local cities and towns.
 The State has had issues with funding municipalities and imposing restrictions on sources of revenue for those towns.
 The legislature may be reluctant to further limit the sources of revenue for municipalities.
-If we can understand from DMV how many Composite Vehicles are registered in Connecticut, that may support an argument this is not a significant loss of revenue to the municipalities. - Would we allow Composite vehicles manufactured less than 20 years ago to get Classic Vehicle plates?
+If we can understand from DMV how many Composite Vehicles are registered in Connecticut, that may support an argument this is not a significant loss of revenue to the municipalities.

+• Would we allow Composite vehicles manufactured less than 20 years ago to get Classic Vehicle plates?
 Current Statutes indicate composite motor vehicles will be registered as the model year the vehicle most closely resembles.
 I don't know if DMV actually registers a composite motor vehicle as the year it most closely resembles and also tracks the date of manufacture of that vehicle.
 Is it appropriate for a Composite vehicle manufactured in 2021 to have the maximum \$500 assessment applied to it?

-To be successful, it may be appropriate to request a meeting with DMV leadership to understand how many composite vehicles are registered in the state and understand any concerns DMV's may have regarding issuing classic motor vehicle plates to composite vehicles.
+To be successful, it appears appropriate to request a meeting with DMV leadership to understand how many composite vehicles are registered in the state and understand any concerns DMV's may have regarding issuing classic motor vehicle plates to composite vehicles.
 It may make sense to include this as an agenda item on the meeting along with the issuance of titles for antique motor vehicles that we have been putting off due to the on-going pandemic.
-Perhaps requesting a meeting this summer after the conclusion of the 2021 Legislative Session would be appropriate.
+At the June 7th 4C's business meeting, we discussed requesting a meeting with DMV this summer after the conclusion of the 2021 Legislative Session and decided that would be the best course of action.